legowerewolf/AO3-themes/readme.md

 ## Usage

 When drafting a work, select the skin you created above from the drop-down menu in the "Associations" box, under the collections, gifting, and series settings.
+Also, please add a link back to here for other people to see!
+It'll help other authors discover this skin.

 ### Image and Paragraph Formatting